-For example, if we are analyzing user reviews about the hotels in London, we must include items such as their names, the typical attributes that define their quality (rooms, services, food...), the polarity associated with the fact that a room is big or small, models to classify thematically such conversations...
-The customization of the resources according to a specific domain permits to reach an optimal trade-off between precision and recall.
+For example, if we are analyzing user reviews about hotels in London, we must include items such as their names, the typical attributes that define their quality (rooms, services, food, etc), the polarity associated with the fact that a room is big or small, models to classify such conversations by topic, and more.
+The customizing of the resources for a specific domain allows us to reach an optimal trade-off between precision and recall.
 MeaningCloud has powerful functions for the customization of resources

 Advantages of automatizing text analytics

-Sometimes, manual processing is a viable option to do text mining.
+Sometimes, manual processing is a viable option for text mining.
 However, when the requirements of volume, velocity, or variability

-- Availability.
-Automatic tools are always available, which makes the presence of specific individuals at specific times unnecessary.
+- Availability - Automatic tools are always available, which makes the presence of specific individuals at specific times unnecessary.

-- Quality.
-With a proper adaptation to the application environment, automatic tools can achieve precision and recall parameters comparable to human processing.
+- Quality - With a proper adaptation to the application environment, automatic tools can achieve precision and recall parameters comparable to human processing.

 What is the relationship between text analytics and cognitive computing?

 Cognitive computing makes a new class of problems computable.
 It tackles complex situations characterized by ambiguity and uncertainty.
 In other words, it addresses human-type issues.
 Cognitive computing combines artificial intelligence and machine learning algorithms, in an approach that tries to reproduce the behavior of the human brain